nkimotou/BART-Summarizer/README.md

 I'm using JetBrains PyCharm IDE running Python 3.12 on a 2023 Mac Studio M2 Max 32gb ram.
 All of my commands are executed by accessing the terminal inside the IDE.

-I'm starting on a working branch in the production repo.
-I will PR and merge into the master once completed.
-To export the application, I will download the zipped file.

 **Imports and dependencies:**

 -FastAPI package to import the FastAPI class to build the service, HTTPException to flag web server status codes.